MidKnightMadness/SolversLib/readme.md

 ---
 ## Resources

-Complete Documentation (Highly Reccomended): [https://docs.seattlesolvers.com/](https://docs.seattlesolvers.com/)
+Complete Documentation (Highly Recommended): [https://docs.seattlesolvers.com/](https://docs.seattlesolvers.com/)

 You can find the latest version number (and the implementation details) at the [Dairy Foundation](https://repo.dairy.foundation/#/releases/org/solverslib/core), where SolversLib is hosted.